Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 discourse, to:

-and political leaders to abstain from using stigmatising and discriminatory
+to abstain from using stigmatising and discriminatory language or

-language or from making a political use of religion, and to consider
+making political use of religion, and consider adopting effective

 14.5 with regard to the protection of freedom of religion or